s2d-olad/s2d-olad.github.io/logistics.md

 ### Participate in S2D-OLAD:

 The workshop is hosted at ICLR 2021.
 As a results, to participate in the workshop, you must register for ICLR.
-Once registered, you can participate in the workshop on Friday May 7th, 2021 by following the workshop livestream [ICLR S2D-OLAD](https://iclr.cc/virtual/2021/workshop/2139) starting at 8:00 AM EST.
+Once registered, you can participate in the workshop on Friday May 7th, 2021 by following the workshop live stream [ICLR S2D-OLAD](https://iclr.cc/virtual/2021/workshop/2139) starting at 8:00 AM EST.

 ### Invited Talks: